 New Online Curriculum

-Foundational courses provide students with information that encompass the root values of the program: leadership, health equity, and practical application.
-Courses cover the breadth of practical methodology utilized by public health practitioners, including systematic review, program evaluation, and study design.
+Foundational courses provide students with information that encompasses the root values of the program: leadership, health equity, and practical application.
+Courses cover the breadth of the practical methodology utilized by public health practitioners, including systematic review, program evaluation, and study design.

 Diverse Selection of Elective Courses